-Best Scrabble Tips for Beginners
+Scrabble Tips for Beginners

-Need some tips to get better at Scrabble?
+Do you need some tips to get better at Scrabble?

 We made a whole infographic to help you close the gap between your opponent's score.